top of page

 Dorsiflexion is the movement where your shin moves forward over your foot.
 In skiing, you need enough of it to stand in the boot, move into the cuff and pressure the ski without collapsing somewhere else.

-Your ankle movement changes depending on what your knee is doing.
+But ankle movement changes depending on what your knee is doing.

-you may look mobile in one position and restricted in another.
+You may look mobile in one position and restricted in another.

-In a ski boot, the boot board angle, heel height, cuff forward lean, liner position and binding setup all affect how your ankle and lower leg sit inside the system.
+That matters because the boot has its own geometry.
+Boot board angle, heel height, cuff forward lean, liner position and binding setup all affect how your ankle and lower leg sit inside the system.

 That is when skiers say: